- About the Library

 - Make sure you know the journal you choose is one that your professor will find acceptable (Peer Reviewed vs. Popular)

 - Look for a database that may help in your search.
-The library has several subject specific (LION) and some comprehensive ones (SocINDEX).
+The library has several subject specific (Bloom's Literature) and some comprehensive ones (SocINDEX).

 - If you have enough time you may also make use of ILL (Inter Library Loan) to obtain books and journal articles that are either checked out or not available in the library.